-Article 6 Proportionality and abuse of litigation
+Proportionality and abuse of litigation

-- 1. The measures, procedures and remedies provided for in accordance with this Directive shall be applied in a manner that: - (a) is proportionate; - (b) avoids the creation of barriers to legitimate trade in the internal market, and - (c) provides for safeguards against their abuse. - 2.
-Member States shall ensure that competent judicial authorities may, upon request of the respondent, apply appropriate measures as provided for in national law, where a claim concerning the unlawful acquisition, use or disclosure of a trade secret is manifestly unfounded and the applicant is found to have initiated the legal proceedings abusively or in bad faith.
+- 1. Member States shall ensure that the The measures, procedures and remedies provided for in accordance with this Directive are toshall be applied by the competent judicial authorities in a manner that: - (a) is proportionate; - (b) avoids the creation of barriers to legitimate trade in the internal market-, and - (c) provides for safeguards against their abuse. - 2.
+Member States shall ensure that competent judicial authorities may, upon request of the respondent, apply appropriate measures as provided for in national law, where competent judicial authorities determine that a claim concerning the unlawful acquisition, use or disclosure or use of a trade secret is manifestly unfounded and the applicant is found to have initiated the legal proceedings in bad faith with the purpose of unfairly delaying or restricting the respondent's access to the market or otherwise intimidating or harassing theabusively or in bad faith.
 These measures may, as appropriate, include awarding damages to the respondent, imposing sanctions on the applicant or ordering the dissemination of the information concerning the decision taken in accordance with Article 14.